nigelwhitfield/bpos/README.md

 ## Importing products
 When this button is tapped, you will be prompted for the URL path to a products.csv file.
 An https connection is assumed.
-The app is fairly flexible; if your file is located at https://my.example.com/pos/products.csv you can enter either the full URL or and of my.example.com/pos or my.example.com/pos/ or my.example.com/pos/products.csv
+The app is fairly flexible; if your file is located at https://my.example.com/pos/products.csv you can enter either the full URL or any of my.example.com/pos or my.example.com/pos/ or my.example.com/pos/products.csv

 The products.csv file is a text file which must contain five, six or seven fields.
 There should be no header line, and all fields are enclosed in double quotation marks.
 The fields, in order, are